-Introduction to State Gaming Regulations and You
+Introduction to State Gaming Regulations and What You Need to Know

 For slot machine players as well as other law-abiding gamblers, state gaming regulations are a simple fact of life whether known to exist to most people or not.
 State-run gaming commissions work hard to ensure the protection of private citizens from the dangers of gambling.